Introduction to SNMP

 5. Conclusion

-In the next lesson, we will explore SNMPv2, including its enhancements over SNMPv1, additional message types, and improved performance features.
+In the next lesson, we will explore SNMPv2, which extends these capabilities with additional message types and performance improvements.